-Automatic parser configuration is new in LogViewPlus version 2.3.
-This feature is designed to give you a head start in creating a valid parser configuration for your log file by dramatically lowering the learning curve.
+Automatic parser configuration is designed to give you a head start in creating a valid parser for your log file by dramatically lowering the learning curve.
 However, it still useful to understand how parser configurations work.
 In particular, it's important to understand how LogViewPlus assigns data to columns.

-If LogViewPlus is able to automatically generate a parser configuration it will display the configuration in the Parser Settings dialog which gives you the option to modify and save the generated configuration.
-Saved configurations can be removed in application settings.
+If LogViewPlus is able to automatically generate a parser configuration it will display the dialog show above which will give you an opportunity to modify and save the generated configuration.
+Multiple configurations can be managed at the same time.
+Saved configurations can be removed in the Parser Mappings application settings.

 First, does the filename pattern makes sense?
 The generated filename pattern will automatically wildcard numbers and symbols which may be detected in the log file name.
 Often, this pattern can be made more generic to match a wider variety of filenames.
 For example, in the screenshot above the name SVR_*.log would likely be sufficient and match a wider variety of files.